-The major problems in the economic area of consumption and production mainly originate from agricultural practices.
-The centralized system of the Soviet era in which strategic or political reasons were predominant over efficiency and the fact that farmers' incomes did not depend directly on crop yield, caused a serious imbalance between the yield of the soil, the need for resources (water, fuel and labour) and farming productivity.
-This situation has deteriorated during the years of armed conflict due to a lack of resources and institutional support, as well as migration from rural areas to the city.
+The major problems in the economic area of consumption and production mainly originate from inefficient agricultural practices.
+The centralized system of the Soviet era in which strategic or political reasons were predominant over efficiency and the fact that farmers' incomes did not depend directly on crop yield, caused a serious imbalance between the possibilities for the soil, the need for resources (water, fuel and labour) and farming productivity.
+This situation has only deteriorated during the years of armed conflict thanks to a lack of resources and institutional support, as well as migration from rural areas to the city.

-The environmental deterioration caused by these policies and conflicts, has limited the capacity to produce food, which in turn leads to non-sustainable food consumption and production that feed back into the environmental deterioration.
+The serious environmental deterioration caused by these policies and conflicts, has limited the capacity to produce food, conditions that are conducive to non-sustainable food consumption and production that feed back into the environmental deterioration.

-The consequent problems of salinity, soil erosion and water pollution continue, due to bad irrigation management, the absence of legislation regarding the treatment and collection of purines and lack of planning.
+The consequent problems of salinity, land erosion and water pollution continue, mainly caused by bad irrigation management, the absence of legislation regarding the treatment and collection of purines and lack of planning.

-This lack of agricultural development creates good opportunities to promote organic or ecological agriculture thanks to the small but increasing use of pesticides and fertilizers, the large number of farms and the great availability of farm labour.
-One way or another, it would be necessary to make a strong effort towards raising awareness and education regarding this kind of agriculture among the population, defined financial and educational support for the farmers and a well-defined and regulated policy.
+Nevertheless, this delay or lack of agricultural development creates good opportunities to promote organic or ecological agriculture thanks to the small but increasing use of pesticides and fertilizers, the large number of farms and the great availability of farm labour.
+One way or another, it would be necessary to make a strong effort towards raising awareness and education about this kind of agriculture among the population, defined financial and educational support for the farmers and a well-defined and regulated policy.